 Student Services Building, Room 117

-The Office of Multicultural Engagement offers support and allyship to students who may be struggling with mixed messages they receive when dealing with the issues of race and diversity in their own communities.
+The Office of Multicultural Engagement offers support to students who may be struggling with mixed messages they receive when dealing with the issues of race and diversity in their own communities.
 OME serves as an advocate and mentor to students from underrepresented populations.

 Pastoral Care